 If the wedding is held in a church or other religious place, wear a light shawl or jacket to cover your shoulders.
 You can always take it off later during the reception so you’re more comfortable.

 To avoid sheer fabrics, look for a dress made of satin or chiffon instead.
 Dresses with a sweetheart neckline will look fabulous while keeping your cleavage covered.

 Stay away from dresses with an open back that is much too revealing.
 You should also try to be sure that your lingerie is not showing no matter what you wear.

 Being conservative during a wedding isn’t just the right thing to do, it’s also a great way you can show off your classy side.
 Make sure fabrics aren’t sheer and cleavage is hidden, and you should be golden.

-In general, just avoid wearing anything that shows too much skin.
-Remember, this is a formal event and not a night out at the club.
+In general, avoid wearing anything that shows too much skin.
+Remember, this is a formal event, not a club night.

 Jeans and a T-Shirt are a No-No

 Unless the bride and groom specifically ask you to wear jeans, you should avoid denim altogether.
 Not only is it disrespectful, but it also gives the appearance that you just don’t care about the big day.

 Sure, jeans are comfy, and you’ll feel laid-back when you wear them, but they are not appropriate wedding guest attire.
 If you prefer to wear pants, wear a pair of tailored trousers and a blouse.

 Remembering that it’s always better to be overdressed than underdressed when you attend a wedding.
 This rule also applies to your shoes.